MaDHaTTeR18/Tetris/README.md

 # Tetris
-A simple tetris game using C++ based on youtube tutorial.
+A console based simple tetris game using C++.